JGLAHE/AMAS_JGLAHE/README.md

 Borowiec, M.L.
 2016.
 AMAS: a fast tool for alignment manipulation and computing of summary statistics.
 PeerJ 4:e1660.
 ```
 ## This fork: AMAS_JGLAHE
-A standalone version of the main repo that's been modified to fit my needs, notably:
+Fork of the main repo which:
-- a `metapartition` command -> collates discontinuous metapartitions within a superalignment and concatenates them into a new superalignment of contiguous metapartitons.
+- Adds a `metapartition` command -> collates discontinuous metapartitions within a superalignment and concatenates them into a new superalignment of contiguous metapartitons.
-- less restrictions on partition file formatting -> accepts partition files for RAxML(-NG) and IQ-TREE2 (best_scheme, best_scheme.nex and best_model.nex).
+- Reduces restrictions on input partition file formatting -> accepts partition files for RAxML(-NG) and IQ-TREE2 (best_scheme, best_scheme.nex and best_model.nex).
-- minor formatting changes for pipeline inegration.

 ## Installation